Moreton Jeffries Church

 Whitbourne, St John the Baptist Church - 1.1 miles (Historic Church)

 Stoke Lacy, St Peter & St Paul Church - 1.1 miles (Historic Church)

 Ullingswick, St Luke's Church - 1.2 miles (Historic Church)

 Westhide, St Bartholomew's Church - 2.8 miles (Historic Church)

 Bishops Frome, St Mary's Church - 3.5 miles (Historic Church)

-Yarkhill, St Mary's Church - 3.5 miles (Historic Church)
+Yarkhill, St John the Baptist Church - 3.5 miles (Historic Church)